-Sales projections for fiscal year 2020 and beyond assume normal weather and minimal customer growth (approximately 1% each year).
-The projections also reflect the approved 3% increase in base rates effective at the beginning of fiscal years 2019 and an assumed 3.5% base rate increase in Fiscal Year 2023.
+Sales projections for Fiscal year 2021 and beyond assume normal weather and minimal customer growth (approximately 1.2% each year).
+The projections also assume a base rate increase of 2.5% in 2023 and 2.5% in 2025.
 Timing and amount of a subsequent rate increase is still being evaluated by management and will depend upon the utility's financial requirements.
-In addition, Fiscal Year 2021 assumes reimbursement of 65% of Hurricane Irma restoration costs from the Federal Emergency Management Agency (FEMA).
-See "Hurricane Irma" on page 59.
 The projected results of operations set forth in the following table were prepared by staff of Lakeland Electric based on revenue forecasts.